Syedaaneesa/home-improvement/README.md

 ---

 ## 🧱 Key Features
-Designed custom Elementor layouts for the Home, About, Services, Gallery, and Contact pages.
+Crafted custom Elementor layouts for the Home, About, Services, Gallery, and Contact pages.

-Built a cohesive interface that ensures smooth, intuitive navigation across the site.
+Developed a unified interface that delivers smooth and intuitive site navigation.

-Developed a fully responsive design optimized for desktop, tablet, and mobile devices.
+Built a fully responsive design optimized for desktop, tablet, and mobile devices.

-Optimized all media assets to improve loading speed and overall performance.
+Enhanced all media assets to boost loading speed and overall site performance.

-Created reusable design components to support flexibility and future scalability.
+Created reusable design components for flexibility and future scalability.

 Modern design style with clean typography and visual balance
 ---